AnIdiotsGuide/discordjs-bot-guide/coding-guides/using-audit-logs.md

 // We want to check the count as audit logs stores the amount deleted in a channel && entry.extra.count >= 1) {
   user = entry.executor.username
+}

-} else {
+else {
-  // When all else fails, we can assume that the deleter is the author. user = message.author.username
+  // When all else fails, we can assume that the author has deleted their message. user = message.author.username
 }
 ```